davidwrede/chef-web-docs-1/includes_resources/includes_resource_template_attributes_verify.rst

         verify 'nginx -t -c %{file}'
       end

-   See |github| issues https://github.com/chef/chef/issues/3232 and https://github.com/chef/chef/pull/3693 for more information about these differences.
+   See GitHub issues https://github.com/chef/chef/issues/3232 and https://github.com/chef/chef/pull/3693 for more information about these differences.

 This should return ``true``: